 The purpose of this program is to introduce students to advanced pipe welding on stainless steel.
-The program is designed specifically for individuals who have completed the welding certificate program or have equivalent work experience that would prepare them for advanced GTAW welding on stainless steel.
+The program is designed specifically

 NOTE: Students must purchase their own books and tools.
 Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
 A high school diploma or GED® is not required; however, students are required to demonstrate college and career readiness.
 (See Admission to Courses Not Creditable Toward an Associate Degree in the Admissions Policies and Procedures section of this catalog.)
 Reasonable accommodations are considered.